USG Corporation relies on SAS to improve its manufacturing process and reduce downtime, costs and energy consumption

 “Raw materials are one of our biggest input costs, so even the smallest improvements are very valuable to us,” Reed says.

 To enhance its production process, USG is applying the power of analytics.
-By using the open and robust SAS Platform, USG can remove guesswork and optimize its production investments, while balancing the need to maximize choices for its data scientists and analysts to manage data, navigate discovery and ensure deployment.
+Using SAS, USG can remove guesswork and optimize its production investments, while balancing the need to maximize choices for its data scientists and analysts to manage data, navigate discovery and ensure deployment.

 A mathematically optimal procedure